 No serious insect or disease problems.
 Crowns may rot in wet, poorly-drained soils.

-Excellent selection for smaller gardens.
 Perennial borders.
 Shrub borders.
 Very effective in large groups or massed.
 Also effective as a low hedge.
-Foundations.
-Large containers.
+Valued for its late summer to fall flowers when few other shrubs are in bloom.